efosao/twitter-search/README.md

 ### How to run

-1. `create a `.env` in app directory with the following secret ...
+1. create a `.env` in app directory with the following secrets ...

 ```sh
   CONSUMER_KEY='###########'